 In the following section, I present examples of public employment reallocation worldwide.
-The objective of this chapter is to lay out the historical framework for the literature review in the next chapter.
-First, I dive into the history of purpose-built and relocated capital cities.
+The objective of this chapter is to lay the historical framework for the literature review in the next chapter, and point out which relocation cases have been understudied.
+First,

+I dive into the history of purpose-built or relocated capital cities.
 These were one of the first forms of deliberate public employment reallocation to certain localities.
-Then, I go on to explain the opposite phenomenon of decentralization of public employment, most from capital cities to inland regions.
+Then, I go on to present the opposite phenomenon of decentralization of public employment, most from capital cities to inland regions.